Leszek Krzysztof BORYSIEWICZ

 Indeed his personal philosophy of life is consistent.
 He believes that life is full of opportunities and requires us to be focused on that future opportunity and not to be deflected by short term vicissitudes.

 Notwithstanding his very full life, Sir Leszek perhaps remarkably finds time to pursue his personal interests as a keen student of military history who enjoys visiting ancient battlefields and as an accomplished painter.

-It is my honour and privilege to present to you Sir Leszek Borysiewicz for the award of Doctor of Science honoris causa.
+Mr Pro-Chancellor, it is my honour and privilege to present to you Sir Leszek Borysiewicz for the award of Doctor of Science honoris causa.

 Citation written and delivered by Professor Michael Wilkinson, the Public Orator of the University.